HermanL02/WarwickUniversity-Notes/202401/PPT.md

 ## Crimes already had before E2EE invented
 - The Government could use other technologies to beat the crime
 - The Criminal gonna use VPN and other softwares, while the normal users lose their privacy.
-- Darknet and so on still gonna be criminal's chating b
+- Darknet and so on still gonna be criminal's chat box

 # What's the Future?
-- Current status of the proposal and debates.
+- E2EE should still be applied
-- Potential outcomes of the proposal.
+- E2EE should be an option
-- Source: European Parliament's Think Tank
+-

 # Questions
 ## What about other types of